 For purposes of the survey, the field protocol called for the survey cross section of the study plot at any confluence to be set in Hinkson Creek 5 m downstream of the downstream bank of the confluence with the tributary so that the study plot was as close to the confluence as possible.
 This placement of the survey transect proved to be impractical in the field, as the width of the channel tended to be greater at the confluences, and the effects on physical habitat from the tributary flow were not evident at the 5 m distance.
-After consultation with Dr. Hubbart, the field team set three transects for each confluence: one upstream of the confluence in Hinkson Creek, one downstream of the confluence in Hinkson Creek, and a third in the tributary.
+After consultation with Dr. Hubbart, the field team set three transects for each confluence: one upstream of the confluence in Hinkson Creek, one downstream of the confluence in Hinkson Creek, and a third upstream in the tributary.
 Transects were located 20 m to 50 m from the center point of the confluence, with all three distances being measured and recorded (Figure 2b).
 All bank and channel measurements described in this field protocol were collected at each of the three transects.

 Figure 2a.
 Layout of study plots used for habitat measurements.
-A: Plot Center.
-B: Principal Transect.
-C: Upstream Transect D: Downstream Transect.
+A: survey point.
+B: principal transect.
+C: upstream transect D: downstream transect.